| | | | |

 beef stew over noodles in white bowl heart table runner

 I brought out my electric pressure cooker and started preparing the beef stew that night.
-Nest I grab some freezer Ziplock bags and cut up all the vegetables from Costco.
-With just an hour of work, I had three extra bags for the freezer of chopped-up vegetables and three extra bags of ground beef stew meat.
-Therefore, we were able to have a beef stew that night, and for the next week when I have especially busy at work, I will pop everything back into the electric pressure cooker and we will have dinner without any work at all.
+Next, I grabbed some freezer Ziplock bags and chopped up all the vegetables from Costco.
+With just an hour of work, I had three extra bags of prepped vegetables and three extra bags of beef stew meat ready for the freezer.

 Check Out These Budget Friendly Instant Pots